Research internship (NWI-IMC047, 15 EC)

 this is the exception rather than the rule, and don't count

-Things may not work out as expected: you may be fed up with
+Also, things may not work out as expected: you may be fed up

 For the student